-In this linear model, a sender encodes information and, through a transmitter, sends it to a receiver, who subsequently decodes the message.
-According to this model, information seems to move in a simplified, linear manner, even though the process can be complicated by noise, which is information that is added unintentionally to a message during transmission, and feedback, which is information that the receiver transmits back to the sender.
+In this linear model, a sender encodes information and. through a transmitter, sends it to a receiver, who subsequently decodes the message.
+According to this model, information seems to move in a simplified, linear manner, even though the process can be complicated by noise, which is information that is added unintentionally to a message during transmission, and feedback, which is information that the receiver transmits back to the sender, sometimes without even realizing they are doing so.